 How to tie une écharpe

 The first way to wear your scarf in an elegant way is very simple.
-Just hang your scarf around your neck with each end of the scarf flipped over the opposite shoulder.
+Just hang your scarf around your neck, with each end of the scarf flipped over the opposite shoulder.
 In some instances, only one end is flipped over the shoulder.
-The scarf should always look like you’ve carelessly thrown it over your shoulder as your run out of the house.
+The scarf should always look like you’ve carelessly thrown it over your shoulder as you run out of the house.
 Effortlessness is so very chic!

 Another way is to fold your scarf in half, holding the loop end in your left hand and the two loose ends in your right.
 Then, just slip your scarf over your head and thread the ends through the loop.

 2. Un foulard

-Un foulard is a lightweight scarf typically made of silk, chiffon, viscose, or similar materials and can be square or rectangle (usually 55×55).
+Un foulard is a lightweight scarf typically made of silk, chiffon, viscose, or similar materials and can be square or rectangular (usually 55×55).
 Since it is lighter and smaller than the écharpe and l’étole, it will be worn in mid-season when the temperatures start to rise.
 Le foulard is mainly worn for style and fashion as it does not protect much from the cold.
 In France, a brightly colored patterned scarf is exclusively for silk foulard like the carrés de soie you can shop at Hermès.

 It’s an effortless way to elevate any outfit.
 And knotting a patterned foulard around your neck becomes a statement in and of itself.
 I think it’s the perfect accessory to wear with a beige trench coat in spring or with a wool blazer in fall.
 When it rains, you can easily tuck your silk scarf inside your jacket.